Imagine you’re at the petrol station filling up your car, when a splash of petrol hits the ground.

 This is called ‘respiration’.
 It’s a reversal of photosynthesis, and it allows animals to access the Sun’s energy that was stored by plants.

-Just like burning a log of wood, respiration produces heat plus carbon dioxide as waste, and the cycle is completed.
+Respiration produces heat plus carbon dioxide as waste, and the cycle is completed.

 Plants and animals have evolved in this way to sustainably reuse each other’s waste for (almost) their entire history.